MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 6. On the lower end of the **Edit "Sales" team** window, note the red message saying **Classification must be updated to save changes**.
 Select **Change setting**.
 ![Update Classification](media/M02-UpdateClassification.png)

-7. In the new Classification dropdown menu, select **Confidential.**
+7. In the new Classification dropdown menu, select **Confidential**.

 8. Move the cursor and hover over the icon **(i)** right next to the **Classification** dropdown menu and note the classification descriptions.
 ![Classification Descriptions](media/M02-ClassificationDescriptions.png)